Learning to Simulate: Generative Metamodeling via Quantile Regression: Numerical Experiments

-Lastly, following Section~\ref{subsec:syn_compare}, we compare QRGMM and CWGAN using summary statistics of the unconditional distribution of $Y_l$ for $l=1,2$.
+Lastly, following Section~\ref{subsec:syn_compare}, we compare all models using summary statistics of the unconditional distribution of $Y_l$ for $l=1,2$.
 For each test point $\bx_k'$ in dataset $\{(\bx_k', y_{l,k}')\}_{k=1}^K$, we generate one approximate sample $\hat{y}_{l,k}'$ using each trained metamodel.
 We compute means, standard deviations, Wasserstein distances, and KS statistics for both $\{\hat{y}_{l,k}'\}_{k=1}^K$ and $\{y_{l,k}'\}_{k=1}^K$.
 Over 100 repetitions, we calculate means and standard deviations of these summary statistics, with results in Table~\ref{table:EC_vs_MSD} and Figure \ref{fig_ECS_vs_hist_WDKS_Y12} in the e-companion.
 Consistent with Section~\ref{subsec:syn_compare}, QRGMM shows superior effectiveness and stability in approximating the conditional distribution of $Y(\bx^*)$ given $\bx^*$.